segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 Segment counts the number of **unique** `userId`s, and then adds the number of **unique** `anonymousId`s that were not associated with a `userId` during the billing period.
 Segment counts these IDs over all calls made from all sources in your workspace, over a billing month.
 Segment only counts each user once per month, even if they perform more than one action or are active across more than one source.

+#### Example MTU counts

-For example, a user might visit your website, and use your mobile app.
-Both the website and mobile app have pages that you can use without being logged in, and send Identify calls when you do log in.
-At first, a user would have two `anonymousId`s, one for each platform.
-However, if they log in during the course of the month, that `anonymousId` gets attached to a `userId`.
+Imagine that you have both a website and a mobile app.
+Both the website and mobile app have pages that you can use without being logged in, and both send Identify calls when a user _does_ log in.

+##### Deduplication across sources

+As a simple example, imagine that a user is already logged in on both the website and the mobile app.
+When the user's activity generates events on the website, these events are sent using Analytics.js, and include the user's `userId`.
+When they do things on the mobile app, these events are sent from a mobile sources, and also include the `userId`.
+When Segment counts the MTUs at the end of the month, all the events from the same `userId` only generate one MTU, regardless of the source it came from.

+##### Deduplication after log-in

+Now imagine a new user, who has never logged in.
+At first, they have two `anonymousId`s, one for the mobile app and one for the website.
+However, if they log in during the course of the month, you now know who they are, and can attach their `anonymousId` to a `userId`.
 If the user logs in on _just_ the app, you would still see two MTUs: one `anonymousId` for the website source, and one `anonymousId` with an attached `userId` from the mobile app source.
 If the user logs in on _both_ the app and website, they would count as one MTU: two different `anonymousId`s attached to one `userId`.